Oslandia/py3dtiles/docs/README.md

 ## How to generate the doc?

-First install dependencies in a python3 virtualenv:
+First install dependencies in a python3 virtualenv, in the root folder of this repository:

 ```
 pip install -e .